dsb-lab/Analysis_Mouse_Atlas/Analysis/Pijuan/README.md

     - Retained 50 Principal Components (PCs) `scanpy.pp.pca`.
     - KNN matrix generated with the 50 PCs and "correlation" metric as implemented in `scanpy.pp.neighbors`.

 We choose the doublet score to impute as cells base on a unique threshold for all doublet bimodality diagrams.
-(To be done: Performing an alternative control performing the doublet score trhough an alternative method does not change scores obtained.)
+Up to this point of the analysis we do not remove any cells from the dataset.
+### Dimensionality reduction

+In this stage, we make a dimensionality reduction of the RNA space that encodes the information in a relevant space. **This analysis is performed for each temporal Stage of development independently as different times during development may be captured more effectively with different effective spaces.**

+For obtaining each reduced space we follow the following pipeline:

+1. Normalize the total count to the mean number of counts among all cells of the dataset.
+2. Log normalize the counts.
+3. Select Highly Varying Genes using Seurat algorithm as implemented by `scanpy.pp.highly_varying_genes`.
+We remove from the highly varying genes those genes related to growth and sex.
+4. Perform PCA analysis over the HVGs divemnsions and retain the 50 most variable PCs as our reduced space.
+We use the implementation of `scanpy.pp.pca`.

+For visualization of the data, we further perform the following steps:

+5. KNN matrix generated with the 50 PCs and "correlation" metric as implemented in `scanpy.pp.neighbors`.
+6. UMAP in 2D representations as implemented in `scanpy.tl.umap`.

+Visualization of the reduced space by stages shows batch effects distortions that should be corrected.
+We correct the batch effects with the follwing algorithms:

+1. Harmony provided in `scanpy.external.pp.harmony_integrate`.

+The PCS corrected show a proper correction of the batch effects between samples for all stages.

+### Removal of imputed cells

+After correcting for batch effects, we visualize the location of stripped and doublets cells that where imputed during the Quality Control.
+Most of the imputed cells show grouped in clusters.
+This is consistent with our expectation of stripped and doublet cells to group as "cell types" of artificial nature.

-After this procedure, we compare the number of cells imputed by our procedure and the cells removed during the analysis of the original paper.
-We notice a big discrepancy of imputed cells, being our procedure far more permissive.
+For comparison, we visualize the cells that we impute in our analysis and those from the original paper from Marioni finding a great discrepancy in the removal of cells.
+Putting a more restrictive threshold to our analysis recover a closer cleaning of the original analysis showing that our filtering is in general more permissive.

-Finally, we removed the imputed cells from the dataset and save the new data.
+Having inspected the reasoable outcome of the imputed cells, we proceed to remove those and recompute the reduced space of the cleaned dataset from steps 1-6 described above and save the data.

-## 2 Dimensionality Reduction.ipynb
+## 3 Dimensionality Reduction.ipynb